Recognising badly tuned ocarinas: how to measure the breath curve

 - Blow as steady as you can, holding the note in tune.

 - Without changing your pressure, raise the finger for the next note in the primary major scale.
-Do not tongue the transition as doing so can change your blowing pressure.
+Do not tongue the transition, as doing so can change your blowing pressure.

 - The tuner will show that the higher note is playing flat.
 Note down how many cents it is flat by at the exact moment you lift your finger.